Shishito peppers are mild to medium varieties of chili pepper that can range in color from light green to bright yellow and red when ripe.

 They also contain capsaicin, which is known for its pain-relieving properties.
 So not only do these peppers taste great, but they can also help keep you healthy.

-10 Shishito Peppers Recipes
+10 Shishito Pepper Recipes

 - Sautéed with Soy Sauce